python4astronomers/python4astronomers/source/fitting/installation.rst

 the install wizard.

-Install Notes for EPD Linux Users
+EPD Linux
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Install the EPD on Linux by following the instructions `here. <http://python4astronomers.github.com/installation/linux-self.html#user-install-without-root>`_

-Download the appropriate Sherpa egg for your Linux architecture
+Install the EPD on Linux by following the instructions for :ref:`linux_nonroot`.
+Then download the appropriate Sherpa egg for your Linux architecture

   =====================  ========================  ========================================
   Architecture           EPD Linux installer               Sherpa egg